Telling the story of a rising superstar with documentary directness

-As a collegiate player, A’ja Wilson led the University of South Carolina’s women’s basketball team to it’s first ever NCAA title in 2017.
-Turning pro, she became a first-round pick, and Nike tapped her to lead their FeNom campaign soon after.
-In 2018 she was named the WNBA rookie of the year.
+As a collegiate player, A’ja Wilson led the University of South Carolina’s women’s basketball team to its first ever NCAA title in 2017.
+Turning pro, she became a number one overall draft pick, and Nike tapped her to lead its FeNom campaign soon after.
+In 2018, she was named WNBA rookie of the year.

-The video “Driven” traces the meteoric rise of WNBA superstar from her childhood.
+The video “Driven” traces the meteoric rise of WNBA superstar A’ja Wilson.
 She admits that she hated basketball at first, and when she did come to love it, it didn’t initially love her back.